Taxation in New Mexico: Resources Excise Tax

-The state's Resources Excise Tax Act of 1978 established taxes on in-state production of natural resources, including timber, timber products, and minerals, except for oil, natural gas, liquid hydrocarbons, helium, carbon dioxide, and other non-hydrocarbon gases.
+New Mexico's Resources Excise Tax Act of 1978 established taxes on in-state production of natural resources, including timber, timber products, and minerals, except for oil, natural gas, liquid hydrocarbons, helium, carbon dioxide, and other non-hydrocarbon gases.

 The resources tax is a severance tax that applies to the extraction of natural resources.
 The amount of the tax is based on the taxable value of the severed resource.
 The tax on potash extraction is 0.5% of the resource value; molybdenum extraction is taxed at 0.125%; and all other extracted resources are taxed at 0.75%.

 The second tax, the processors tax, applies to the processing of natural resources.
 It also is based on the taxable value of the natural resource.
 Timber processing is taxed at 0.375% of taxable value; processing of potash and molybdenum is taxed at 0.125%; and processing of all other resources is taxed at 0.75%.

 When extraction or processing is conducted by someone other than the owner of the resource, the same tax rates apply, but the tax is designated a "service tax" under the Resources Excise Tax Act.

 Revenue from these taxes goes to the state's general fund.